You are here

-On June 16th, a few texts and a writing prompt will be made available online through the BOLT account.
+A few texts and a writing prompt will be made available online in the BOLT account.
 Students will read and carefully consider the texts provided and then submit a thoughtful and carefully composed and edited essay responding to that material.
 Prior to coming to campus to write the final text for their portfolios, student must submit to the BOLT dropbox an essay revealing strong comprehension of and engagement with the reading material provided.
-The essay should cite significantly from several of the texts provided and respond well to the prompt.
+The essay should cite significantly from several of the texts provided and respond insightfully to the prompt.